Pioneering seaweed conservation and restoration in the UK and overseas.

 Sian Moody

-Sian is a researcher at the University of Exeter working on the integration of wild cats into Devon.
-Holding an MA in Anthrozology from the Univetof Exeter ( Dean’s recommendation for Exceptional Performance) and a BSc in Anthroplpgy, Sian’s research was informed by fieldwork on the Hainan Gibbon in China.
-Sian simultaneously works in research impact within the university sector, supporting academics to create real-world change.
+Sian is a social researcher at the University of Exeter working on the reintroduction of wild cats into the southwest of England.
+Holding an MA in Anthrozology from the University of Exeter (Dean’s recommendation for Exceptional Performance) and a BSc in Anthropology, her passion for humans, animals, and conservation was informed by fieldwork on the Hainan Gibbon in China.
+Sian comes from a career in Research Impact, supporting the translation of research to create real-world change.

 Contact Us